Upinel/localhost.direct/README.md

 > [!IMPORTANT]
 > non-SSL (HTTP): Running normally
+> SSL (HTTPS): New Short Term Cert Issued, Running normally

 > [!WARNING]
-> SSL (HTTPS): Our SSL Cert had revoked by GlobalSign due to some user had leak the preivate key on internet without protection.
-Re-issuing is on-going, updates will be posted here: https://github.com/Upinel/localhost.direct/issues/18
+> Never Put the .key file in any public accessible place.
+If founded, the cert will revoke.
+I don't want to require user registration in the future.

 # *.localhost.direct - Wildcard Publicly Signed SSL Certificate with Subdomain Support
 One Sunday morning, I found myself tackling the usual trifecta of local development issues: